IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 ## Cardano tracer

 We provide a standard interface to construct a tracer to be used within cardano node.
-The tracer gets as arguments the backends: 'trStdout', 'trForward' and 'mbTrEkg'.
+The tracer gets as arguments the backends: `trStdout`, `trForward` and `mbTrEkg`.
-The tracer gets as argument a 'name', which is appended to its namespace.
-The tracer gets as arguments 'namesFor', 'severityFor' and 'privacyFor' functions, to set the logging context accordingly.
+The tracer gets as argument a `name`, which is appended to its namespace.
+The tracer gets as arguments `namesFor`, `severityFor` and `privacyFor` functions, to set the logging context accordingly.
 The returned tracer need to be configured with a configuration for the specification of filtering, detailLevel, frequencyLimiting and backends with a configuration before use.

 ```haskell
 mkCardanoTracer :: forall evt.